hepplerj/jasonheppler.org/teaching/hist205f.2014/schedule.md

-Introduction to Google Maps Engine Lite. **Prior to class**, complete the following tutorial on Google Maps Engine: Jim Clifford, Josh MacFadyen, and Daniel Macfarlane, "[Intro to Google Maps and Google Earth][52]." **In class**, we will take a look at CartoDB and visualizing historical data using data you find on the web.
-Consult the Resources tab on the course website to find potential sources of historical data, or work with the data you've discovered in your research.
+Introduction to Google Maps Engine Lite. **Prior to class**, complete the following tutorial on Google Maps Engine: Jim Clifford, Josh MacFadyen, and Daniel Macfarlane, "[Intro to Google Maps and Google Earth][52]." **In class**, we will take a look at D3.js and visualizing historical data using data you find on the web.
+Consult the Resources page on the course website to find potential sources of historical data, or work with the data you've discovered in your research.

 ### Assignment:

 * **Blog post #4**.
 For this week's blog post, after you've completed the Google Maps and Google Earth tutorial, begin by creating a historical geolocated Google map using a map of your choice from the [David Rumsey Historical Maps Collection][53] or using maps you've discovered in your